rybalkinsd/kohttp/README.md

 It is possible to customize `defaultClientPool` by setting `kohttp.yaml` in resource directory of your project.

-You can check default values in `io.github.rybalkinsd.kohttp.configuration.Config.kt` *All time values are in Milliseconds*
+You can check default values in `Config.kt`
+*All time values are in Milliseconds*